-Planned Completion Year: Ongoing Category: Special Sub-Fund: 100 General Department: Project Manager: Trudi Ryan Project Coordinator: Andrew Miner
+Planned Completion Year:OngoingCategory:SpecialSub-Fund:100 GeneralDepartment:Community DevelopmentProject Manager:Trudi RyanProject Coordinator:Andrew Miner

 The State of California mandates the preparation and periodic update of a General Plan that includes, at a minimum, seven "elements" related to the physical development of the community.
 The General Plan updates are required to ensure that the plan reflects current conditions and goals of the community.
-In FY 2010/11 the General Plan was consolidated and reorganized into a single, comprehensive document.
+In FY 2010/11 the General Plan will be consolidated and reorganized into a single, comprehensive document.
 Several of the required General Plan elements have recently been updated, and others will be completed in the next two years (Land Use, Transportation, Noise, Air Quality).
 A comprehensive update to the entire General Plan is anticipated in the next 5-10 years.
 This special project funds a portion of the costs associated with the General Plan updates (generally professional services for technical studies and environmental analysis, community outreach expenses, publishing expenses, etc.).
 Staff hours are typically budgeted in the operating budget.
 The Housing Element is the only element with a specific update 8 year cycle prescribed by the State.
 Special projects will be separately proposed for updates to former General Plan Sub-elements topics.